bzjan/pathogen_sensing/README.md

       * Modify variables thetavals and phivals (located on lines 16 and 17 respectively) to both be 0
       * Set showImagesLiveQ (line 33) to true, and ensure that other program options (lines 32, 34-38) are set to false
       * This dataset contains a single electromagnetic field generated from Jones calculus for an upright droplet (theta = 0, phi = 0)
-   * trackDroplets.m: Supplementary Video 4
+   * trackDroplets.m: Load Supplementary Video 4 to extract droplet tilts
-   * frictionCalibrationForTrackedDroplets.m: Dataset extracted by trackDroplets.m
+   * frictionCalibrationForTrackedDroplets.m: Use dataset extracted by trackDroplets.m to obtain friction coefficient

 ### 4. Instructions for use
 The repository contains files for